 However, the mere fact that you had a medical marijuana registry card does not by itself, give the officer the right to insist you take a blood test.3 And it cannot be used as part of the prosecutor’s case-in-chief against you4.

-2. What is DWAI by marijuana in Colorado?
+2. What is DWAI by marijuana?

 If you are lawfully arrested on suspicion of DWAI of marijuana, the amount of THC in your blood will be just one factor for the jury to consider.